 Don’t we all hate queues?
 Well, the happiest place on earth will definitely draw the crowds, and we’d have no choice but to line up for our favorite rides.
 Thankfully, there is the Disney FastPass.
 It gives you a specific time to head to the ride of your choice and skip (most of the) long snaky queue.
-The FastPass is free, has booths in almost all the ‘lands’, and reissues a new ride every 2 hours (even if you have not sat on the previous ride yet).
+The FastPass is free, and all you need to do is download the Disneyland Shanghai Park app on your phone, register and scan your tickets into the app (if you are in a group, only one person needs to download the app and scan all the tickets in his/her phone).
+The FastPass reissues a new ride every 2 hours (even if you have not sat on the previous ride yet).
 Plan and use it well (I have some suggestions in point No.10), and you don’t have to spend half your visit waiting in line.

 7. Park Meals and Snacks

 Shanghai Disneyland Park is filled with restaurants and cafes with all kinds of cuisine from Western to Asian; and lots of your favorite snacks like pizza, turkey leg, waffles and popcorn.
 During my visit, I was always with one snack or another — but for the essential meals like lunch and dinner, I usually timed it outside the usual hours.
 It gets really really packed and busy in the restaurants during meal times, so if you want to save time and make your meals quick, eat at odd hours.
 In the meantime, pack up on the snacks to keep you energized.

 8. What to Wear